Central Highland Park

 Snapshots of community spirit and neighborhood improvement efforts

-Our Location
+Our Area

 Central Highland Park is a vibrant community where neighbors unite to improve and support their shared environment.